 In-person auditions are highly recommended as they provide a unique opportunity to perform live in front of ABT’s esteemed judges.
 Additionally, the audition fee is waived for those who attend an in-person or audition tour, making it a cost-effective option.

-Video auditions are also accepted for those unable to attend the open audition in person.
+Video auditions are also accepted for those who are unable to attend the in-person open audition.
 This flexibility ensures that all dedicated ballet students can showcase their talent, regardless of location.
-The audition process is designed to be thorough yet accommodating, allowing dancers to present their best selves whether they are auditioning in person or via video link.
+The audition process is designed to be thorough yet accommodating, allowing dancers to present their best selves, whether they are auditioning in person or via video link.
 Keeping track of the audition dates and locations announced throughout the year is crucial for timely preparation and participation.

 Video Auditions: An Alternative Option

 In the digital age, video auditions have become a viable alternative to in-person auditions.
-Preparing a video according to specific guidelines is crucial, affecting whether the video is fully viewed.
-Clarity and lighting matter more than videography quality, so a well-lit, clear video suffices, whether shot on the phone or professionally.
+Preparing a video according to specific guidelines is crucial, as it affects whether the video is fully viewed.
+Clarity and lighting matter more than video quality, so a well-lit, clear video is sufficient, whether shot on a phone or professionally.

 The audition video should include class work, variations, and improvisation segments.
 It should be brief, ideally under 10 minutes, to ensure judges remain engaged.
 Make sure only you are visible to showcase your technique and form.